danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-You can then call this syncer as such:
+This syncer will iterate over a collection of images and sync each image individually.
+You can instantiate and call it as such:

 ```swift
 let syncer = ImageSyncer()